Canva Logo Maker Review 2023: Logo Creation Made Easy?

-Canva ⇱ is so much more than just a logo maker, being a comprehensive and beginner-friendly graphic design platform that allows practically anyone to create all sorts of graphics, presentations, and even videos.
-Originally founded in 2013 in Perth (Australia), the platform made quite the splash, registering 750,000 users in its freshman year.
-As of the time of writing, that number has ballooned to around 55 million, signifying just how strongly the intuitive service has latched onto the importance of visual content in a world where it reigns supreme.
+Canva* is so much more than a logo maker, being a comprehensive and beginner-friendly design platform that allows practically anyone to create all sorts of graphics, presentations, and even videos.
+Originally founded in 2013 in Perth (Australia), it registered 750,000 users in its first year.
+These days, that number has ballooned to around 55 million, showing just how strongly the intuitive service has latched onto the importance of visual content.

-As such, it shouldn't come as much of a surprise that Canva has entered into the world of logo design.
+It shouldn't come as much of a surprise that Canva has entered the world of logo design.
 Below, we'll take a closer look at how Canva performs and how it stacks up against other logo creation tools.

 Canva Logo Maker Review